SE Penya Independent

 Societat Esportiva Penya Independent is a Spanish football club based in Sant Miquel de Balansat, in the island of Ibiza, in the Balearic Islands.
-Founded in 1975, they play in Tercera Federación – Group 11, holding home games at Campo Municipal de Futbol de Sant Miquel, with a capacity of 2,000 people.
+Founded in 1975, they hold home games at Campo Municipal de Futbol de Sant Miquel, with a capacity of 2,000 people.

 History

 Founded in 1975, Penya Independent played in the regional leagues until 2014, when the club became inactive.
 Back to action in 2019, the club played two seasons in the Regional Preferente before winning the Copa del Rey play-offs in 2021, subsequently qualifying to the preliminary rounds of the 2021–22 Copa del Rey; they were knocked out by CFJ Mollerussa, however.

 On 19 June 2022, Penya Independent achieved a first-ever promotion to Tercera Federación, after defeating SCR Peña Deportiva's reserve team.

+On 4 June 2023, Penya Independent achieved his second successive promotion defeating Ejea after extra time in the 2023 Tercera Federación play-offs after finishing in third position in regular league.
+The club was relegated after one season, and in July 2025, after missing out promotion in the play-offs, their president Toni Curuné announced that he would leave his role and that "the new board was not interested in keeping the club in a national division", only remaining with the youth categories.